Lund2005/simple_todo_app/README.md

 ## Possible further stuff
 - focus on user interface and experience
   - click animation for editing tasks
-  - display 'no open tasks' only when page empty and with an image
-  - rethink 'no open tasks message', there should also be one when there are finished tasks but none in progress
   - improve check animation (currently not visible due to 'finished tasks' grouping)
   - increase dragging handle size
-  - put list view in safe area (currently collides with phone navigation bar)
   - animate widgets smoothly
   - fix adding bar lagging when keyboard appears
   - fix gap when deleting task